 - Assign requests that need clinical input to a clinician.
 Don't book the patient a telephone or face-to-face appointment unless a clinician has made a triage decision in PATCHS saying they actually need one.
 This is important to better manage your resources, get patients a quicker response, and to teach PATCHS AI how to triage patient requests properly.

 - Record triage decisions early and update them as necessary as you go.
-This is important to teach PATCHS AI how to triage patient requests as they come in, and make sure you get accurate information on your activity reports.
+This is important to make sure you get accurate information on your activity reports and helps teach PATCHS AI how to triage patient requests.

 - Block slots for clinical staff to use PATCHS in their appointment calendars.
 We find you get the most benefit from PATCHS if you remove as many pre-booked appointments as possible and work from your PATCHS inbox instead.